noseglasses/papageno/README.md

 Only patterns that are associated with the current layer or layers whose layer id is lower than that of the current layer are accessible.
 As a consequence, the same pattern can be associated with a different action on a higher layer, thus overriding it.
-Patterns can of course also be overidden with noops on higher layers.
+Patterns can of course also be overridden with noops on higher layers.

 ## Actions